urgcorp/AlfabankMerchant/README.md

-# Alfabank-Net
+# AlfabankMerchant
-REST and Web-Service (WS / WSDL) Client and API for Alfabank
+REST and Web-Service (WS / WSDL) C# Client and API for Alfabank

 Target Framework - net6.0